harunsasmaz/N-queens-solver/README.md

 You can see my results and hardware in file "results.out

 First: call "make" command on your shell to create executables and object files.
+Then, you can run submit.sh script to test the program.

 Part 1: